YassinEldeeb/create-prisma-generator/ARCHITECTURE.md

 ## What's the `dev.to` directory in the root?

-This stores the blogs published to [dev.to/YassinEldeeb](https://dev.to/YassinEldeeb) where I explain more about the generated boilerplate and prisma generators in general.
+This stores the blogs published to [dev.to/YassinEldeeb](https://dev.to/YassinEldeeb) where I explain more about the generated boilerplate and prisma generators.

 Those blogs are updated automatically via a github action workflow.